 Other fantastic hikes in Africa that don't necessarily involve great heights include the Wild Coast (South Africa) and the Fish River Canyon (Namibia).

 Mount Kilimanjaro is Africa's most popular trekking destination, and at 19,336 feet it's Africa's highest peak.
 The trek to the summit takes you through 5 different climatic zones.
 More than 20,000 people attempt the climb every year.

-Routes vary in degree of difficulty, traffic and scenic beauty.
-The least difficult routes are Marangu and Rongai; the more difficult routes are Machame, Shira and Limosho.
+Routes vary in degree of difficulty, traffic, and scenic beauty.
+The least difficult routes are Marangu and Rongai; the more difficult routes are Machame, Shira, and Limosho.
 The longer routes have more difficult hiking but you'll be more acclimatized and your chances of reaching the summit are therefore higher.
-An average trek will cost from $2500-$5000 per person.

 02 of 10